 - The school will ensure that any complaints concerning the support provided to pupils with medical conditions will be investigated appropriately. - Should parent/carers be dissatisfied with the support provided, they should discuss their concerns directly with the school.
 If, for whatever reason this does not resolve the issue, they may make a formal complaint via the school's complaints procedure.

-Signed Executive Head of England Lea dteacher/CEO for and on behalf of Date: May 2021 The Spire Church Signed Chair of The S Rollander Spire CE Learning Trust Date: May 2021
+Signed Date: July 2022 Executive Headteacher/CEO for and on behalf of The of England Learning Trust Spire Church Signed Chair of The Spire CE Learning Trust Date: July 2022